carloscinelli/NetworkRiskMeasures/README.md

 We are looking for interesting public datasets!
 -----------------------------------------------

-Most data that we use are confidential, so we can't use them as examples on the package.
-We are looking for interesting, public datasets on bilateral exposures to use as examples for the package.
-So if you have a suggestion, please do let us know!
+Most data that we use are confidential and we can't use them as examples on the package.
+So ee are looking for interesting, public datasets on bilateral exposures, and if you have any suggestion, please do let us know!

 Example usage
 -------------